varshareddyarrabelli/College-Management-System/README.md

 ## Project Overview

 The College Management System is a user-friendly website that efficiently stores and manages student, teacher, and course records.
 Using HTML, CSS, and PHP, it enables CRUD operations, grade tracking, and course enrollment details.
-This comprehensive solution streamlines administrative tasks, enhancing academic record management for colleges and universities.
+There are a set of admins who can edit this for a particular college.This comprehensive solution streamlines administrative tasks, enhancing academic record management for colleges and universities.

 ## Installation